majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab3.rst

 These endpoints correspond with Nginx Plus build information, process info, connection statistics, configuration blocks, etc.

-**Explore the Nginx Plus API using one of the desired methods below.**
+**Explore the Nginx Plus API using at least one of the desired methods below.**

 Curl
 ^^^^